-For example: With the 7.1-channel surround sound still played in most theaters, you get three channels up front (left, right and center) two side surround channels (left and right), two rear channels (left and right) and one subwoofer channel.
-When designing a film’s soundtrack, directors can use these different channels to steer sound effects around the room.
+For example: With the 7.1-channel surround sound still used in most theaters, you get three channels up front (left, right and center) two side surround channels (left and right), two rear channels (left and right) and one subwoofer channel.
+When designing a film’s soundtrack, directors are guided by these different channels to steer sound effects around the room.
 However, no matter how many speakers get placed in a certain area — say, the left side of the room for the left surround channel — all of those speakers were restricted to one channel of sound, so they all played the same sound at the same time.

 Of course, for the home theater, Atmos is scaled down considerably.

-How will Atmos work in home theaters?
+How does Atmos work in home theaters?